 Sabana Park was created a long time ago.
-Costa Rica’s first chief of state, Juan Mora Fernandez, designated a large savanna to the west of San Jose for pastures and recreation in 1830.
-Since then this beautiful place of leisure has been known as La Sabana Park; except for that one time it was the main international airport of Costa Rica.
+Costa Rica’s first chief of state, Juan Mora Fernandez, designated a large savanna to the west of the town of San Jose for pastures and recreation in 1830.
+Since then this beautiful place of leisure has been known as La Sabana Park; except for that one time when it became the main international airport of Costa Rica.

 History of La Sabana Park

 Yes, San Jose, Costa Rica’s largest recreation area was also used as a landing strip during the early 1900s.
 Back then tens of thousands of Ticos enthusiastically welcomed daring flyers of the likes of Jesse Seligman in 1912.
 Charles Lindbergh also came to Costa Rica in 1928.
 By 1940, an increasing number of international flights landing in La Sabana led president Leon Cortes to convert La Sabana Park into La Sabana International Airport.